Chiang Mai, Thailand

 We are mothers of men.
 It starts from us to educate them right, to teach them how to respect and treat women.

-“It is annoying that only we talk about sex workers and we don’t highlight that Thai women can be smart and leaders”
+“It is annoying that we only talk about sex workers and we don’t highlight that Thai women can be smart and leaders”

 Thai women also face discrimination and stereotypes from foreigner people, from foreigner men especially.
 They look down on Thai women.
 They think that we are all prostitutes.
 Women in Thailand are very shy and don’t talk much.
 They cannot speak English and when foreigners come and speak with them women are scared.
 Women working in bars and the others are different.
 Foreigners only know ladies working in bars and have a misconception of Thai women that all women are like these bar girls.
 And when they marry Thai women it’s unlikely that they will marry educated women.

-It is annoying that only we talk about sex workers and we don’t highlight that Thai women can be smart and leaders.
+It is annoying that we only talk about sex workers and we don’t highlight that Thai women can be smart and leaders.

 We have a different culture, we are not tactile people and we don’t kiss on the cheeks like French people.
 We don’t speak out but it doesn’t mean that we are weak and easily manipulated.
 We are the country of smiles.
 If you speak to Thai women most of the time they will smile, surely because they don’t understand you!
 Thai ladies are taught to take care, we are caring people.
 If women come to you it is because they are caring people, not because they want to go with you.
 Foreigners have to know our culture and tradition before coming here.